EarliTecDx/.github/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 ## :pencil: Description of Changes
+_Add a decription of the changes_

-## :books: If this is a design change, where are these changes documented?
+## :books: Where are these changes documented?
+_Add information of where the changes are documented ex. detailed design, work isntruction_

 ## :eyes: How can these changes be viewed/tested?
+_Add steps for how these changes can be viewed or tested_

 ## :ballot_box_with_check: PR Info Checklist
 - [ ] PR title begins with Clickup custom id ex. `RD-123`
 - [ ] PR label matches the Clickup work item type

 <!--